 Like an umbrella, our built environment sheds water instead of allowing it to naturally soak into the ground leading to flooding and water quality problems across the Des Moines metro and other urban areas in Iowa.

-You can make a difference.
-By implementing “Rainscaping” practices at your home you can help our city be less like an umbrella and more like a sponge to reduce stormwater runoff and improve local water quality.
-Plus, there are funding resources available to help you!
+By utilizing Rainscaping practices at your home you can help us make our community less like an umbrella and more like a sponge to let water naturally soak into the ground preventing flooding and protecting water quality.

 What You Can Do at Home

 You can be a part of local water quality improvements by implementing Rainscaping practices at your home

 Types of Rainscaping Practices

 - Rain Barrels

 - Rain Garden